Video Shows Officers Rescuing Woman, 6-Year-Old Daughter From Baltimore's Inner Harbor

 BALTIMORE (WJZ) — A video released by the Baltimore Police Department Friday shows the harrowing rescue of a woman and a child from the Inner Harbor last month.

-Southern district officers were called to the waterline just behind MedStar Harbor Hospital on Dec.
+Southern District officers were called to the waterline just behind MedStar Harbor Hospital on Dec.
 13 in the 3000 block of Hanover Street for an attempted suicide.

-When the arrived, officers learned a 34-year-old woman in crisis was trying to drown herself and her 6-year-old daughter.
+When they arrived, officers learned a 35-year-old woman in crisis was trying to drown herself and her 6-year-old daughter.

+“She was actually holding her daughter underwater,” Det.
+Donny Moses said.
+“She was in distress, she was crying, she was frantic, and at that time, our officers knew they had to jump to action pretty quick.”

 The video shows officers jumping into the cold harbor and pulling out the woman and the girl from the icy waters.